-

 7. Scots like to queue

-Whether ordering drinks or at a shop, it’s considered extremely rude to barge to the front of a line for faster service.
+Whether ordering drinks or at a shop, it’s considered extremely rude when someone barges to the front of a line for faster service.
 Scots are very respectful when standing in lines, so please wait your turn.

 They also try to avoid any “small talk” while waiting, so as not to disturb others.